 Magnesium: It is involved in the activation of enzymes in respiration and photosynthesis and helps in the synthesis of DNA and RNA.
 It is also an important constituent of ribosomes and helps in maintaining the structure of the ribosome.

-Sulphur: It is an important constituent of amino acids, coenzymes, and vitamins.
+Sulfur: It is an important constituent of amino acids, coenzymes, and vitamins.

 Manganese: Enzymes involved in photosynthesis, respiration etc are activated by this.
 It helps in the splitting of water during photosynthesis.